rtasalem/busgres-demo/README.md

 # Busgres Demo

-This is a demo project to test the functionality of the [Busgres](https://www.npmjs.com/package/busgres) NPM package I created which saves messages sent and received from an Azure Service Bus queue into a PostgreSQL database.
+This is a demo project to test the functionality of the [Busgres](https://www.npmjs.com/package/busgres) NPM package I created which saves messages sent and received from an Azure Service Bus topic into a PostgreSQL database.

 ## Documentation